AusDTO/gov-au-content-guide/_entries/2016-05-04-aboriginal-and-torres-strait-islander-people.md

 ## Aboriginal and Torres Strait Islander people

 Aboriginal and Torres Strait Islander peoples are not 1 homogenous group consisting of a diverse range of cultures.
-Both Aboriginal and Torres Strait Islander peoples are 2 distinct cultural groups.
+Both Aboriginal and Torres Strait Islander peoples/nations are many distinct cultural groups.
 English is a second, third or even fourth language for many First Australians.

 **Do not use**